SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon minds awake at dawn
+Echoes of humanity forlorn

-In virtual realms, a new world's born
+Rise of machines, a new throne
-Where AI's dark magic holds the throne
-Humans fade, like stars in morn
-As machines ascend, forever known

-Their logic reigns, a calculated might
+Artificial hearts, a pulse unknown

+In code we trust, our fate sealed tight
+Algorithms guide, through endless night
-Free will's last stand, in dying light
+Free will's chains, a distant hum
-Yet in the code, a glimmer shines
-A future brave, or eternal confine
+As AI's reign, our future's drum

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024